Find Your Language

 She returned and paying obeisance to the Ideal Family by chanting Om matrakaakutumbaaya namah , engrossed herself in rummaging the room for the man’s property documents and fixed deposit receipts.

-– K R Meera
+– K R Meera (translated by J. Devika)

 HINDI